This post may contain affiliate links.

 Sensitivities exist that can trigger a stressful response, even when no apparent stressors exist.
 This obviously interferes with a person’s ability to feel calm and relaxed.

-DPT service dogs can help people living with conditions such as:
+DPT service dogs (deep pressure therapy dogs) can help people living with conditions such as:

 - Post-Traumatic Stress Disorder (PTSD)